reyale/atr/README.md

 ====pstring====

-pstring_i is a template class that allows you to wrap string classes in the interface of std::string.
-This template provides the string functionality similar to that of python strings.  pstring_i is not designed to be fast, but should not be overally inefficient.
+pstring_i is a templated class that allows you to wrap string classes conforming to std::string.
+This template provides the string functionality similar to that of python strings.  pstring_i is not designed to be fast but should not be overally inefficient.
 Internally pstring_i does not allocate on the heap.
 Future work should extend pstring_i to expose custom allocators.

 ====tokenizer====